fkvn/Customers-Orders-Service/DataRequirements.md

 1. Each user will have the following information: Full name, username, password, address, phone, email, payment types.
 Each user can have multiple addresses and multiple phone numbers.

 1. Each user can have many types of payments.
-Each payment should include its basic information.
-For instance, type (cash, debit, or credit), card numbers (no need if the payment type is cash).
+Each payment should include only payment type.
+For instance, cash, debit, or credit card.
+At the moment, we don't store any card information, such as card number or security number.

 1. There are 4 types of users: